mishoo/UglifyJS/README.md

 ### Mangle properties options

-- `builtins` (default: `false`) — Use `true` to allow the mangling of builtin DOM properties.
+- `builtins` (default: `false`) — Use `true` to allow the mangling of built-in properties of JavaScript API.
 Not recommended to override this setting.

 - `debug` (default: `false`) — Mangle names with the original name still present.
   Pass an empty string `""` to enable, or a non-empty string to set the debug suffix.

+- `domprops` (default: `false`) — Use `true` to allow the mangling of properties commonly found in Document Object Model.
+Not recommended to override this setting.

 - `keep_fargs` (default: `false`) — Use `true` to prevent mangling of function arguments.